My Quiet Kitchen

 • 2 tablespoons fresh lemon juice

-• 1 tablespoon white distilled vinegar - Can sub apple cider vinegar
+• 1 tablespoon white distilled vinegar - or apple cider vinegar

-• 1 teaspoon garlic powder OR 1 small clove fresh garlic, peeled
+• 1 teaspoon garlic powder - or 1 small clove of garlic

 • ½ teaspoon onion powder